pravinchandankhede/pravinchandankhede.github.io/_posts/2023-11-06-AngularModules.md

 title: Angular Modules
 date: 2023-11-06 10:30:30 +/-TTTT
 categories: [Architecture, Frontend, Modular Designs]
-tags: [angular, modules, components, elements]     # TAG names should always be lowercase
+tags: [angular, modules, components, elements, lazy loading]     # TAG names should always be lowercase
 description: In this post, I will discuss the importance of Angular Modules and how to use them effectively.
 ---